saltstack/salt/doc/topics/releases/oxygen.rst

 Limitations
 ===========

-This feature has a couple of _temporary_ limitations that are subject to change in nearest future:
+This feature has a couple of _temporary_ limitations that are subject to change in the future:

 - Only one Master on the network is supported.
-Currently Minion cannot select which Master out of few the same to choose.
-This will change to choosing Master that is least loaded.
+Currently the Minion cannot select which Master out of few the same to choose.
+This will change to choosing the Master that is least loaded.
 - Minions will accept _any_ master that matches connection criteria without any particular security applied (priv/pub key check, signature, fingerprint etc).
 That implies that administrator is expected to know his network and make sure it is clean.